comma-lab/comma-lab.github.io_old/content/authors/Vjosa/_index.md

 Previously, I was [Chevening Schoolar](https://www.chevening.org/) and co-founder of NGO Education Code, whose mission was to support and increase the opportunities for Women in Tech.
-I also have some industrial experience as Data Scientist: I worked for [Drax](https://www.drax.com/) company in London and then later for [Quantix LLC](https://www.thequantix.com/)in Prishtina.
+I also have some industrial experience as Data Scientist: I worked for [Drax](https://www.drax.com/) company in London and then later for [Quantix LLC](https://www.thequantix.com/) in Prishtina.